 In May 2011, our board of directors appointed Mr. Livingston as lead independent director.
-Prior to Mr. Livingston, Mr. Cakebread served as lead independent director from March 2009 to May 2011.
 As the lead independent director, Mr. Livingston is responsible for coordinating the activities of the independent directors.
 The lead independent director has the following specific responsibilities:

-- · Call special meetings of the independent directors, develop agendas for such meetings and chair all meetings of independent directors; - serve as chairperson of the board of directors when the chairperson is not present; - serve as a conduit between the non-employee directors and the chairperson of the board of directors on sensitive issues; - work with the chairperson of the board of directors to develop a schedule of meetings for the board and provide input with respect to meeting agendas for the board of directors and its committees; - advise the chairperson of the board of directors with respect to the quality, quantity and timeliness of the flow of information from company management; - recommend to the chairperson of the board of directors the retention of advisors and consultants who report directly to the board; - with the chairperson and the chief executive officer, coordinate the assessment of committee structure, organization and charters, and evaluate the need for any changes; - coordinate the performance evaluation of the chairperson and chief executive officer with the compensation committee; and - review and approve the philosophy of and program for compensation of the outside directors.
+- call special meetings of the independent directors, develop agendas for such meetings and chair all meetings of independent directors; - serve as chairperson of the board of directors when the chairperson is not present; - · serve as a conduit between the non-employee directors and the chairperson of the board of directors on sensitive issues; - work with the chairperson of the board of directors to develop a schedule of meetings for the board and provide input with respect to meeting agendas for the board of directors and its committees; - advise the chairperson of the board of directors with respect to the quality, quantity and timeliness of the flow of information from company management; - · recommend to the chairperson of the board of directors the retention of advisors and consultants who report directly to the board; - with the chairperson and the chief executive officer, coordinate the assessment of committee structure, organization and charters, and evaluate the need for any changes; - · coordinate the performance evaluation of the chairperson and chief executive officer with the compensation committee; - · review and approve the philosophy of and program for compensation of the outside directors; and - be available for consultation and communication with significant stockholders, as requested.